 - See our list of additional online training available below.

-To connect with others who are interested in consumer and community involvement, we have started a Health Research Hub Discussion Forum on LinkedIn.
-Here, you can connect with other consumer and community members, researchers and healthcare professionals who are involved in research of healthcare improvement projects.
-You will need to create a LinkedIn account to participate in discussions here.
+To enable connection between those with an interest in consumer and community involvement, we have started a Health Research Hub Discussion Forum on LinkedIn.
+Here, you can connect with other consumers and community members, researchers and clinicians.
+A LinkedIn account is required to participate in these discussions.